All You Need to Know Before Visiting Schonbrunn Palace

 10

-This is depicted by the statue of Neptune in a shell-shaped chariot — a scene that was a famous theme in art from the 16th to the 18th century that symbolizes how monarchs held sway over the fate of their nations.
+This is depicted by the statue of Neptune in a shell-shaped chariot — a famous theme in art from the 16th to the 18th century, symbolizing how monarchs held sway over the fate of their nations.

 Behind the Neptune Fountain, there is a secret spot you should check out.
 Under the stone arch where Neptune stands, you can see the main palace in all its glory, surrounded by the stones and showered by the water.